 - Heat them to the original cooking temperature.
 You can use a thermometer to check the temperature of the meat.

-- Let them in the water until you are ready to enjoy, or sear them in a pan quickly to make them crispy crust.
+- Let them sit in the water until you are ready to enjoy, or sear them in a pan quickly to create crispy crusts.

 - Take them out of the pan and enjoy them with your well-prepared sauces.